vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     private readonly static string deviceConnectionString = "<your device connection string>";
     ```

-1. Replace the **\<your device connection string\>** with the device connection string that you saved near the end of the lab setup exercise.
+1. Replace the **your device connection string** (including the angle brackets) with the device connection string that you saved to your text editor.

     This is the only change that you need to implement before sending telemetry to the IoT Hub.